nlewo/nix2container/README.md

 need to rebuild and push the layer containing the script.
 The layer containing dependencies won't be rebuilt and pushed.

-As shown below, the `buildImage.isolatedDeps` attribute allows to explicitly specify a set of dependencies to isolate.
+As shown below, the `buildImage.layers` attribute allows to explicitly specify a set of dependencies to isolate.

 ```nix